dandeandean/C-Rust-Comparison/README.md

 The experience from rewriting the program with Rust, its memory safety, productivity gains, and compiler suggestions makes Rust's potential for future projects increase.
 Rust's focus on safety, performance, and concurrency is ideal for developing secure software, especially in security-sensitive fields.
 Adopting Rust can reduce memory-related risks and ensure high-standard, secure, and reliable software.

-[1].
+## References

+[1] S. Zhu, Z. Zhang, B. Qin, A. Xiong, and L. Song, “Learning and programming challenges of rust,” Proceedings of the 44th International Conference on Software Engineering, May 2022, doi: https://doi.org/10.1145/3510003.3510164.

+[2] S. Mergendahl, N. Burow, and Hamed Okhravi, “Cross-Language Attacks,” Jan.
+2022, doi: https://doi.org/10.14722/ndss.2022.24078.

+‌[3] Bugden, William, and Ayman Alahmar.
+"Rust: The programming language for safety and performance." arXiv preprint arXiv:2206.05503 (2022).

+[4] Zhang, Yuchen, Yunhang Zhang, Georgios Portokalidis, and Jun Xu.
+"Towards understanding the runtime performance of rust."
+In Proceedings of the 37th IEEE/ACM International Conference on Automated Software Engineering, pp. 1-6.[1]
+2022.

+[5] Fulton, Kelsey R., Anna Chan, Daniel Votipka, Michael Hicks, and Michelle L. Mazurek.
+"Benefits and drawbacks of adopting a secure programming language: Rust as a case study."
+In Seventeenth Symposium on Usable Privacy and Security (SOUPS 2021), pp. 597-616.
+2021.

+[6] W. Yang, L. Song, and Y. Xue, “Rust-lancet: Automated Ownership-Rule-Violation Fixing with Behavior Preservation,” Proceedings of the IEEE/ACM 46th International Conference on Software Engineering, Apr.
+2024, doi: https://doi.org/10.1145/3597503.3639103.

+[7].
 Xu, H., Chen, Z., Sun, M., Zhou, Y., & Lyu, M. R. (2021).
 Memory-safety challenge considered solved?
 An in-depth study with all Rust CVEs.
 ACM Transactions on Software Engineering and Methodology (TOSEM), 31(1), 1-25.

-[2].
+[8].
 Maiga, A., Artho, C., Gilcher, F., & Moy, Y. (2023, October).
 Does Rust SPARK Joy?
 Safe Bindings from Rust to SPARK, Applied to the BBQueue Library.
 In _Proceedings of the 9th ACM SIGPLAN International Workshop on Formal Techniques for Safety-Critical Systems_ (pp. 37-47).

-[3].
+[9].
 Holk, E., Pathirage, M., Chauhan, A., Lumsdaine, A., & Matsakis, N. D. (2013, May).
 GPU programming in rust: Implementing high-level abstractions in a systems-level language.
 In 2013 IEEE International Symposium on Parallel & Distributed Processing, Workshops and Phd Forum (pp. 315-324).
 IEEE.